Support structures for people with disabilities

 Structures in France

-• Provide medical, social and educational support to encourage their personal development and life balance.
+• Provide medical, social, and educational support to promote their personal development and work-life balance.

 Main source of funding

-Financed by the Objectif Global de Dépenses (OGD), covered by the Assurance Maladie and the CNSA, and paid to establishments via the ARS.
+Funded by the Global Expenditure Target (OGD), covered by Health Insurance and the CNSA, and paid to institutions via the ARS.

 Professionals involved in care

-• Professionals providing social, professional and educational support (specialized educators, educational monitors, medical-psychological aids).
+• Professionals providing social, professional, and educational support (specialized educators, educational instructors, medical and psychological assistants).

-Good to know: The ESAT Hors les Murs scheme is emerging to facilitate bridges between "ordinary" business and sheltered and adapted work.
+Good to know: The ESAT Hors les Murs scheme has been set up to facilitate the transition between "ordinary" companies and sheltered and adapted work.

 Sector